 - Use baffles and other barriers such as thorny bushes or fences to protect birdhouses and nests from predators and inquisitive pets.
 The more isolated the house or nest is, the safer it will be from unwanted disturbances.

 - Avoid touching bird nests except in emergencies, such as if a nest is in a dangerous location or if the nest falls during a storm.
-Human odors on nests can attract predators, and close contact can stress brooding birds and cause them to abandon the nest.
+Birding organizations advise against getting too close to the nest as human odors may attract predators, and close contact can stress brooding birds and cause them to abandon the nest.